Dwijad/Dockerize-Kafka-Connect/README.md

 # Dockerize Confluent Kafka Connect

 Build and run docker image for secured Confluent kafka Connect worker with Debzeium `MySQL` connector and `JDBC` source/sink connector.
 Run the docker image using docker CLI or use a kubernetes manifest to create kafka connect cluster in a distributed way.
+Further, Kafka connect will be configured convert data for Kafka Connect to and from in `AVRO` format.

 The image is available in the [Docker Hub](https://hub.docker.com/r/dwijad/kafka-connect)